saberman888/Vunsur/README.md

 # Vunsur
-Vunsur is a API Wrapper for the Reddit API
+Vunsur is a API Wrapper for the Reddit API in C++